sachin-d-kamble/Vehicle-DataBase-Project/README.md

 # Vehicle-DataBase-Project
-I have Done this Project by using Java SpringBoot Framework as Backend and Frontend as HTML,CSS & JavaScript
+I have done this Project by using Java SpringBoot Framework as a Backend and HTML,CSS & JavaScript as Frontend.